JonSno29/Module-One-Challenge/README.md

 ## FEATURES:

 🎗 Uses, color, contrast and space.

 🎗 Acessable design.

 🎗 Visually appealing.

+🎗 Uses feature to jump from link to link.

-🎗These features enhance user experience.
+🎗 These features enhance user experience.

 ## HOW TO CONTRIBUTE: